 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is being delivered inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off as soon as possible.
-You can then get in touch with a professional technician with the proper experience identifying and solving electrical problems.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is transported using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to turn the power off straightaway.
+You can then contact a professional technician with the necessary experience detecting and resolving electrical malfunctions.

 e73 – Critical